-We have mentioned before that your business computer ( see: Web Security A Business Must Manage ) is the biggest area of vulnerability and where most hack attempts are focused.
-Due to a rash of ‘spoofed email‘, we feel compelled to send a BIG heads up on the subject.
+We have mentioned before that your business computer (see: Web Security A Business Must Manage) is by far the biggest area of vulnerability and where most hack attempts are focused.
+Due to a rash of ‘spoof email‘, we feel compelled to send a BIG heads-up blog post here on this subject.

-It’s a malicious practice in which email is sent from an unknown source DISGUISED as a source (i.e. email address) known to you.
+It’s a malicious practice where email is sent from an unknown source DISGUISED as a source (i.e. email address) known to you.
 Spoofing is prevalent in email because email lacks a high level of security.
-Technically, SMTP (i.e. Internet standard for email transmission) fails to offer authentication, so it becomes a place readily available for hacks to forge and impersonate known email addresses.
+Technically, SMTP (i.e. Internet standard for email transmission) fails to offer authentication, so it becomes a place readily available for hacks meant to forge and impersonate known email addresses.

 Why Do Hacks Attempt To Spoof Email?